MP3Martin/rpiMC/README.md

 # rpiMC
 Repository for our server.

-The website was first genearzed using wordpress (and WP static website generator).
+The website was first genearated using wordpress (and WP static website generator).
 The website is now being edited manually.